13 Oct Dating site scams

 The female target now has the email address for what she things is a potential suitor.
 If she makes contact with the scammer then half the work is done already.
 Nearly always the scammer plays the part of a well-educated engineer (or other professional) who admits to not having any close friends, typically works or has recently worked on foreign construction developments, and has a child from a previous relationship.
 Often the scammer has had a family tragedy like the death of a parent or spouse as part of their initial structure.
 They will seldom be a resident of the country you reside in.

-There is the two key approaches that net a victim.
+There are usually two key approaches that net a victim.
 The first is that the scammer ALWAYS has beautiful things to say, almost lyrical things.
-They gush about how gorgeous the victim is, and how skilfully they write and how humorous they are.
+They gush about how gorgeous the victim is, and how skillfully they write and how humorous they are.
 The second part of the deception is that the photograph of the suitor is a fetching man with a wonderful smile.
 This is all that they need to nab the interest of a victim.

 Initial contact is via email, and then in most cases the victim will want to talk to her potential suitor.
 The conversation will be charming and all about you, telling you how lovely your voice sounds, and reciting poetry at you.
 They will limit the dialogue though as they will have some pressing commerce to attend to or have limited telephone service on the job site they are on.
 The voice of the scammer is always of a ‘worldly’ accent.
 Not English, or Australian or anything in particular – easily explained by all of the countries the suitor has lived in and the well-traveled lifestyle they have lead (according to them of course).